bedilbek/octs/README.md

 `CMakeLists.txt`.
 Build this file with cmake, if you are using CLion, then open `CMake` _tool window_ and click `Reload CMake Project`

+When you are executing server application first time, call `run_migrations()` function to create all table relations of the project.

+Also if you look inside `CMakeLists.txt` file, there are two executable files for client and server execution, so if you configure running configuration correctly, you can run both client-server inside one project.
 #### 4. Database hint ####

 If you want to better manipulate your database instances, install DataGrip by JetBrains.